Rosalind Kornfeld: Education and career

 Rosalind Kornfeld née Hauk was born in Dallas, Texas and then grew up in Chevy Chase, Maryland.
 She earned a bachelor of science degree from George Washington University in 1957.
-She went on to receive her Ph.D. degree in 1961 working on enzymes in rabbit muscles.
+She went on to receive her Ph.D. degree from Washington University in 1961 working on enzymes in rabbit muscles.
+While pursuing her Ph.D., she would give birth to two children, with her son Kerry growing up to study developmental biology.
 For a brief period she stayed at George Washington University as a postdoctoral investigator before moving to the National Institutes of Health as a fellow working with Victor Ginsburg.
-She moved back to St. Louis in 1965 when she accepted a position at Washington University in St. Louis.
+She moved back to St. Louis in 1965 when she accepted a position at Washington University School of Medicine.
 She started as a research instructor, was promoted to research assistant professor in 1971, and then research associate professor in 1978.
 In 1981 she was named a professor of medicine and professor of biochemistry and molecular biophysics.
 Kornfeld retired in 2001.

 Kornfeld founded the Academic Women's Network at Washington University and then served as its first president.
 She also served as president of the Society of Glycobiology in 1993.